thiagokokada/blog/posts/2024-12-04/01-praise-to-scdoc-to-generate-man-pages.md

 all those years trying to write a man page, I am satisfied with the result.
-The man page looks exactly as I wanted once rendered, and the `.scd` file looks reasonable good that it can work as a documentation for someone that for one reason or another can't use the man page.
+The man page looks exactly as I wanted once rendered, and the `.scd` file looks reasonable good that it can work as a documentation for someone that for one reason or another can't use the man page (can't say the same for the troff version).
 Also, it is really easy for someone to just go there and update the man page, even without experience in the format (except for maybe the requirement of tabs).
 So all in all, I really liked the format, and will use it again if I need to write another man page in the future.